aryan1090/expense-tracker-MERN/README.md

 • A simple expense tracker made with React(state management using Context API) and Node.js with MongoDB Atlas as database.

-• frontend deployed on Netlify and backend on Heroku.
+• Frontend deployed on Netlify and backend on Heroku.

 • A user can add and delete transactions from the list.